sebastianCastro/adventofcode2024/readMe.md

-# Advent of Code 2024 SolutionsWelcome to my Advent of Code 2024 solutions repository!
-This repository contains my attempts and solutions for the Advent of Code challenges.## About Advent of Code[Advent of Code](https://adventofcode.com/" title="null) is an annual online event that presents a series of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language.
+# Advent of Code 2024 Solutions
+Welcome to my Advent of Code 2024 solutions repository!
+This repository contains my attempts and solutions for the Advent of Code challenges.
+## About Advent of Code
+[Advent of Code](https://adventofcode.com/" title="null) is an annual online event that presents a series of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language.
 It's a great way to practice problem-solving, learn new languages, and brush up on algorithms.Each day in December, from the 1st to the 25th, a new two-part puzzle is released.
-The goal is to solve both parts for each day.## Repository StructureBased on your current repository, it looks like you're organizing your solutions with files like day1.py, day2.py, etc., directly in the root.
-This is a perfectly valid and common approach!Here's an updated representation of your repository structure:.
+The goal is to solve both parts for each day.
+## Repository Structure
 ├── day1.py
 ├── day2.py
+├── day3.
-├── day3.py
+├── ...
 └── README.md
-dayXX.py: The Python code solving the puzzle for that day (e.g., day1.py, day2.py).input.txt (or similar): You might want to add separate input files for each day, or embed the input directly in your Python scripts.
-If you add separate input files, you'd typically name them dayXX_input.txt or place them in a dedicated inputs/ folder.## How to Run SolutionsTo run a specific day's solution (assuming you're using Python as observed in your repository):Ensure you have Python installed.Navigate to the root of your repository in your terminal.Execute the solution file.
-For example:For Day 1: python day1.pyFor Day 2: python day2.pyIf you decide to use separate input.txt files for each day, make sure your Python scripts are set up to read from them correctly (e.g., with open('day1_input.txt', 'r') as f:).## My ApproachI aim to solve these puzzles efficiently and clearly.
+## How to Run Solutions
+To run a specific day's solution:
+1. Ensure you have Python installed.
+2. Navigate to the root of your repository in your terminal.
+3. Execute the solution file.
+For example:
+    - For Day 1: python day1.py
+    - For Day 2: python day2.py
+If you decide to use separate input files for each day, make sure your Python scripts are set up to read from them correctly.
+## My Approach
+I aim to solve these puzzles efficiently and clearly.
 My primary language for these challenges will be Python, as seen in the repository.
-I'll also try to include comments in my code to explain my logic where necessary.## ContributionsThis is a personal repository for my Advent of Code journey.
-While I appreciate interest, I'm not actively seeking external contributions for solutions.
-However, if you find any issues or have suggestions for improving the README itself, feel free to open an issue!## LicenseThis project is open-sourced under the MIT License.
-See the LICENSE file for more details (if applicable, otherwise you might want to add one).Happy coding, and may your Advent of Code journey be filled with interesting puzzles!
+I'll also try to include comments in my code to explain my logic where necessary.